UNH International Health Insurance & Travel Assistance

 - Click on the link above to review extensive information about International SOS

 - View the UNH International Travel Assistance Service and Insurance Program Process

 - Read information on how to file a claim.

 - Travel for personal and/or leisure travel with the exception of allowed travel days as defined by plan coverage

 - Some potentially hazardous activities, including but limited to: participation in underwater activities, bungee cord jumping, and mountaineering.

-- Students shall review the complete insurance plan details to know and understand what is covered and what is excluded.
+- Students shall review the Summary of Benefits to know and understand what is covered and what is excluded.

 - Questions about excluded activities should be directed to the insurer.

 - It is recommended that students who may engage in activities that are excluded from the UNH plan shall purchase additional coverage.

 Purchasing Additional Coverage